AICC Secretary booked for remark against Kerala CM | Politics

 AICC Secretary Viswanathan Perumal has been booked for an alleged objectionable remark against Kerala Chief Minister Pinarayi Vijayan, police said on Thursday.

-While speaking during a recent protest march of the opposition Congress party here, the leader allegedly made an objectionable remark linking the gold smuggling case prime accused Swapna Suresh with Vijayan.
+While speaking during a recent protest march to the Police Commissioner's Office here organised by the opposition Congress party, the leader allegedly made an objectionable remark linking the gold smuggling case prime accused Swapna Suresh with Vijayan.

 ''The case was registered against the Congress leader for the remark,'' a senior police officer told PTI.